Close Banner

 Can I use DAS for fireworks and parades?

-DAS does not require any additional purchase with the Disney Genie+ system.
+DAS does not require any additional purchase with the Disney Lightning Lane Multi Pass system (formerly Disney Genie+).
 Any attraction with a standby queue can issue DAS return times.
-Only certain attractions are available for pre-arrival Advance Selections, but all attractions are available day-of.

 We hope this overview of Disney World's Disability Access Service answers your questions about the new program.
 If you've used DAS, we'd love to hear your thoughts about it.
 Share them in the comments below!